pansihub/pancli/README.md

 # pancli
-Pancli (also known as Pansi Cli), is a tool for running scrapy spider or interact to ScrapyDD.
+Pancli (also known as Pansi Cli), is a tool for running scrapy spider or interacting to ScrapyDD server.

 # install
 pancli is available on pip, you can install it by simply run: